kettanaito/atomic-layout/README.md

 ## Examples

-> Although the examples below use `atomic-layout` package, they are fully compliant with other styling implementations (i.e. `@atomic-layout/emotion`).
+> Although the examples below use `atomic-layout` package, they are fully compatible with other styling implementations of the library (i.e. `@atomic-layout/emotion`).

 ### Basics